-- Over a period of four years, Menendez held several meetings with U.S. health officials to help Melgen settle an $8.9 million Medicare payment dispute, at one point asking then-Senate majority leader Harry M. Reid (D-Nev.) to help out.
+- Menendez tried to help Melgen settle an $8.9 million Medicare payment dispute, at one point asking then-Senate Majority Leader Harry M. Reid (D-Nev.) to help out.

 - Melgen made more than $600,000 in campaign donations to super PACs to get Menendez reelected in 2012.

-- As Melgen was emailing Menendez's staff in April and May 2012, promising to donate to Menendez's campaign, prosecutors allege Menendez reached out to top State Department officials to urge them to enforce a port-security contract with the Dominican Republic that would benefit Melgen's company.
+- Menendez reached out to top State Department officials to urge them to enforce a port security contract with the Dominican Republic that would benefit Melgen's company.

 Both men deny the charges.
-Menendez has explained that he and Melgen are old friends; they've attended children's weddings and given each other birthday gifts, and they've vacationed together.
-He said he was treating Melgen like any other constituent in need.
+Menendez explains that he and Melgen are old friends and that he treats Melgen like any other constituent in need.

 “I’m angry and ready to fight,” Menendez tells his supporters the night of the indictment.

-His supporters immediately zero in on the benefit Menendez's resignation could have for Obama: As a Cuban-American, Menendez vociferously opposed Obama's olive branch to Cuba, which was going on around the same time that Menendez stepped down.
+His supporters immediately zero in on the benefit that Menendez's resignation could have for President Barack Obama: As a Cuban American, Menendez vociferously opposed Obama's olive branch to Cuba, which was going on around the same time that Menendez stepped down.

-There's no proof the indictment was in any way connected to politics.
-But its effect was tangible in the political world nonetheless: “The net result of the indictment was ... that a legislative check was removed from the Obama administration's foreign policy,” Harrison said.
-“It raises the frightening idea about the politicization of the Department of Justice.”
+There's no proof that the indictment was in any way connected to politics.
+Nonetheless, its effect was tangible in the political world: “The net result of the indictment was ... that a legislative check was removed from the Obama administration's foreign policy,” said Brigid Harrison, a political-science professor at Montclair State University.

-In the days before the trial, Obama-era officials are defending the indictment.
-Here's Obama's ethics chief, on Thursday:
+In the days before the trial, Obama-era officials defend the indictment.

-June 2016: The Supreme Court unanimously overturns a public corruption conviction of former Virginia governor Robert F. McDonnell.
-McDonnell and his wife, Maureen, were convicted in 2014 for accepting luxury gifts and cash from a businessman in exchange for McDonnell using the office of governor to help the businessman.
+June 2016: The Supreme Court unanimously overturns a public corruption conviction of former Virginia governor Robert F. McDonnell (R).
+McDonnell and his wife, Maureen, were convicted in 2014 of accepting luxury gifts and cash from a businessman in exchange for McDonnell using his office to help the businessman.

-April 2017: In a separate criminal case, a Florida jury finds Melgen guilty of stealing up to $105 million from Medicare by falsely reporting how much he treated patients in his Palm Beach County practice.
-It's one of the largest Medicare health-care fraud schemes in history.
-He could face 20 years in prison when he's sentenced this fall.
+April 2017: In a separate criminal case, a Florida jury finds Melgen guilty of stealing up to $105 million from Medicare by falsely reporting the cost of treating patients in his Palm Beach County practice.
+It is one of the largest Medicare health-care-fraud schemes in history.
+He is sentenced to 17 years in prison.